International Council for Traditional Music

 Each session in the programme has, in addition to its title, a unique identifier consisting of three components: a Roman numeral, a capital letter, and an Arabic numeral.
 The Roman numeral refers to the day of the conference (I-VII).
 The capital letter indicates a particular time period within each day (A=early morning, B=late morning, C=lunchtime, D=early afternoon, E=late afternoon, F=early evening, and G=late evening).
 The Arabic numeral identifies parallel sessions.
 As an example, the identifier “IID05” describes the fifth parallel session held on the second day of the conference, in the early afternoon.

 Chairs are listed following the session title.
 Room codes are listed in square brackets following the session title.
 Organised panels are identified with an asterisk (*) preceding the name of the panel.
-Plenaries, films, workshops and study group meetings are labelled accordingly.
+Plenaries, films, workshops and Study Group welcome meetings are labelled accordingly.

 Day I: Thursday, 13 July 2023